Udhayam NH4: Release

-The satellite rights for the film were secured by Sun TV.
-The film was given a "U/A" certificate by the Indian Censor Board.
-On 14 February 2013, the first film trailer was released at Sun Music.Udhayam NH4 released in around 250 theatres across Tamil Nadu along with Gouravam (2013).
+On 14 February 2013, the first film trailer was released at Sun Music.
+Udhayam NH4 released in around 250 theatres across Tamil Nadu.

 Reception

-Upon release, Udhayam NH4 generally received favourable reviews.
 Baradwaj Rangan of The Hindu thanked the film crew for a well treated, but slight story, "[...] the constant infusion of colour keeps us hooked.
 I don’t think I’ve laughed so much at a cop telling his nagging wife he loves her."
 Behindwoods gave 3 of 5 stars and concluded, "To sum it all, Udhayam NH 4 comes across as a well packaged product that has many things going in its favor and is sure to have patrons from the youth along with other sections of the audience too."
 Sify recommended the film, "The presentation is unique as it doesn’t have the trappings of usual masala potboilers." in.com rated the film 3.5 out of 5 and stated that the story is simple but the taut screenplay with unexpected twists and turns at the right time makes Udhayam a good watch.
 Mahalakshmi Prabhakaran of Daily News and Analysis criticized the performance of Ashrita Shetty heavily, "As the character who’s the prize catch for both the cop and the boyfriend, the role’s every debutante actress' dream.
 But Hrishita just doesn’t match up.
 We are not even going to comment on her poor delivery of Tamil.
 Yes, she might be a Kannadiga in the movie, but that’s no excuse!", giving the film an average rating of 3.
 S. Saarawathi of Rediff wrote, "Udhayam NH4 is a racy entertainer that keeps you glued to the screen."
 Sidharth Varma of The Times of India rated it 3.5 out of 5 stars and said, "The movie brings in a whiff of fresh air in the dialogue department.
 The characters switch between the four south Indian languages and English depending on the place where the scene is set and the situation, which adds to the authenticity of the movie.
 The drama is injected in the right doses through the incidents on the highway, and flashbacks tell us more about each character."
 Sangeetha Devi Dundoo of The Hindu recommended the film, "Take a ride down this highway just to see how a talented director can make a simple story engaging."
 Review Raja found the film to be "just an alright movie", and thought, that Ashrita Shetty wasn't capable enough to play the female lead role.
 Bangalore Mirror gave the film 3.5 out of 5 saying that the film is well crafted.